 Many who have been to Delphi find themselves going back, why?
 Because of its exceptional beauty and serenity.
 Delphi is alluded to be heaven on earth.
 There is an archaeological museum where items discovered on the site are exhibited.

 A zig-zag road leads up to the temple dedicated to Apollo.
 Climb higher and you will get to the ancient Greek stadion where races were held during festivals (the Pythian Games held every four years).
 Near the archaeological site, there is a modern Greek village with many hotels, cafes, and souvenir shops for tourists.

-To enjoy Delphi, we would recommend you book a Private Guided Tour for Kids in Delphi with us for you and your family.Check availability
+To enjoy Delphi, we would recommend you book a Private Guided Tour for Kids in Delphi with us for you and your family.Ask for info!

 Meteora is home to several monasteries.
 Hosting one of the largest and most precipitously built complexes in Europe, Meteora is a sight to behold with your family.
 The location, the unique architecture of the monasteries as well as the unique manuscripts found in those monasteries amaze people around the world.